MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 ![Delete Auth User](assets/delete_firuser.png)

-Now, whenever you sign up with a user email you should be redirect to the `CreateUsernameViewController`.
+Now, whenever you sign up with a user email you should be redirected to the `CreateUsernameViewController`.
 When you input a username and click the next button, you should also be able to verify that a new user has been written to the database:

 ![Created Database User](assets/created_db_user.png)